Eldon R. “Tope” Knauf

 Biography

-My name is Eldon R. Knauf and I have been involved in the forest industry all my life.
+My name is Eldon R. Knauf.
+My nickname is "Tope" -- T-O-P-E -- and I have been involved in the forest industry all my life.
 There may be a question as to my qualifications.
 Private foresters have little exposure and don’t publish.

 My first breath of life was air from the Camas [Washington] pulp mill.
 I was born two blocks north and my family was employed within that complex.
 My father spent 40 years employed in that company and successor companies, raising to the position of President of Crown Zellerbach Export Corporation.